MicrosoftDocs/dynamics365smb-docs/business-central/sales-suggest-sales-lines-with-copilot.md

 * To discard all proposed lines and close the Copilot window, select the discard button (trash can) next to the Keep it button at the bottom of the window.
 * To transfer lines currenctly currently shown in the Copilot window, select **Keep it**.

 There is a **Reliability** field that displays High (80+), Medium (60-80), Low (60-) scores.
 That points user to lines that require extra attention.

 This step confirms the transfer of the currently showns lines to the corresponding sales document.
-You can delete or edit transfered lines there.
+You can delete or edit transfered lines there as well, you can delete the whole document if needed.

 ## See also